Where BRV2S sits in the pressure reducing range

 - grey spring:

-0.14 to 1.7 bar g - green spring:
+0.14 to 1.7 bar g

-1.40 to 4.0 bar g - orange spring:
+1.40 to 4.0 bar g

 3.50 to 8.6 bar g

-Where ranges overlap, the source guidance recommends choosing the lower-range spring for better control.
+Where ranges overlap, the product guidance recommends choosing the lower-range spring for better control.
 That is a practical selection point because BRV2S is intended as a compact self-acting valve, so spring choice and achievable outlet stability matter more than they would on a broad family-only page.

 Installation and station design points